itzzq/RepeatWords/README.md

  ---
 ####Origin

-Last year I wanted to pass the CET-6 but I cannot stop programming, so I decided to make a app for improving my poor vocabulary.
+Last year I wanted to pass the CET-6 but I couldn't stop programming, so I decided to make an app for improving my poor vocabulary.
 I used Ubuntu as my daily OS, and I wanted to make desktop application since I had two web applications programming.
-Then I found [node-webkit](https://github.com/rogerwang/node-webkit), it can available on Linux, Mac OSX and Windows!
-Afterwards, I read the node-webkit APIs and [translate](http://itzzq.tumblr.com/search/node-webkit) some of them into Chinese for deeper understanding.
+Then I found [node-webkit](https://github.com/rogerwang/node-webkit), it can be applicable on Linux, Mac OSX and Windows!
+Afterwards, I read the node-webkit APIs and [translated](http://itzzq.tumblr.com/search/node-webkit) some of them into Chinese for deeper understanding.
 With two months working, I finally temporarily finish it.

 ![screenshot](https://github.com/itzzq/RepeatWords/blob/master/screenshot/screenshot70.png?raw=true)